 Definition: This term means any act, or failure to act, that: 1) Is not otherwise specified in this section of the guide: 2) Statutorily renders an applicant ineligible for initial employment (or an existing Employee from continued employment); and 3) May be a matter of interest to a law

-Pleading guilty to, being found guilty by a jury or court, or being Convicted of an Absolute Bar Offense reportable to the State
+Pleading guilty to, being found guilty by a jury or court, or being Convicted of an Absolute Bar Offense reportable to the State transportation duties are required of the Employee.

 Superintendent for major License action.